Keeping everything in one spot

 And of course, the last piece of the puzzle of my strategy is self-education.
 I really spent a lot of time on that.
 Currently going through a really good and inspiring course.
 It is from someone I have been following on Youtube for the longest time.
 That is also the reason, I finally signed up for a course.
 Even if I don’t make what the course promises, I am still happy for that person to get the sale.
 Just because of this ‘relationship’ that is based on trust.
 This is actually also a very valuable lesson for me.
 If you are able to have a small audience that resonates with you, that is actually enough.
 But you do have to keep certain qualities that are different from big companies:

-- You have to be authentic and really be yourself, companies are not able to do this as it is always a massive group of faceless people, they try to make up for it with an influencer/celebrity face but here you have a massive advantage – it is really you, normal human-like your customers
+1. You have to be authentic and really be yourself, companies are not able to do this as it is always a massive group of faceless people, they try to make up for it with an influencer/celebrity face but here you have a massive advantage – it is really you, normal human-like your customers

-- I know that everyone is advising this – brand yourself, make yourself into a brand, and yes, it works especially if you want to turn into a big company.
+2. I know that everyone is advising this – brand yourself, make yourself into a brand, and yes, it works especially if you want to turn into a big company.
 But for me personally, it is a turn-off.
 I do not like people turning into a brand as they sooner or later lose that personal touch.
-I really prefer ordinary people making their craft or doing what they do best, and I do not need the hear their ‘value proposition.’
+I really prefer ordinary people making their craft or doing what they do best, and I do not need to hear their ‘value proposition.’
 So yes, be yourself and tell your own story as it is.

-- Big companies will drop anything that does not bring big bucks but the small guy can thrive here and is very specialised and focused.
+3. Big companies will drop anything that does not bring big bucks but the small guy can thrive here and is very specialised and focused.

 So that is all, I have been thinking and working on this summer.
 I have included a little schema as some of you prefer visuals 🙂